 The godless in heart harbor resentment.
 Job 36:13

-But worst of all, Father, resentment is a contradiction, a blatant misrepresentation of who you are and how you relate to us in Jesus.
-For if anyone has a right to hold a grudge, to keep a record of wrongs done, to rehearse and remember our sins against us, it is you.
+But worst of all, Father, resentment contradicts how you relate to us in Jesus.
+If anyone has a right to hold a grudge, to keep a record of wrongs done—to rehearse and remember our sins against us, it is you.

-So Father, by the love that sent Jesus to the cross and by the power that raised him from the dead, continue to heal and change us.
-We don’t want to be godless in heart; rather, we want to be grace-full in heart.
-Fill our souls with your forbearance, patience, kindness and love.
-Stun us with just how powerful the gospel really is.
-Free us from even resenting other people’s resentment.
+So Father, by the love that sent Jesus to the cross and by the power that raised him from the dead, continue to heal and change me, and my friends in this daily prayer community.
+We don’t want to be “godless in heart,” but grace-full in heart.
+We want to be free even from resenting other people’s resentment.
 So very Amen we pray, in Jesus’ wonderful and merciful name.